MrNerix/SquaresApi/Notes/Explanation.md

 ---

 ### 7. Setup Database (Bonus)
-Replac the in-memory storage with a local database.
+I replaced the temporary in-memory storage with a simple SQLite database using Entity Framework Core (EF Core).

+The project now uses a local SQLite database via EF Core for persistence.
+Data is stored in squares.db and automatically created on first run.

 ---